Cheung Ying: Career

 In the 1930s, Cheung joined different theater troupes like Times Theater Company (Shi Dai ju tuan) and China Travel Theater Company(Zhong Lv ju tuan).
 Su Yi appreciated his acting and introduced him to Chuk Ching Yin and Sit Kok Sin.
 He then joined Nan Yue Movie Company in the late 1930s.
-Cheung appeared in the movie Roar of the People, which starred Walter Cho Tat-Wah.
+Cheung appeared in the movie Roar of the People, which starred Walter Tso Tat-wah.
 He also appeared in Back to the Motherland!
 (1937), which starred director and father of Fung Hak-on, Fung Bo Bo and Feng Feng.

-Filmography

-Films

-This is a partial list of films.